JanderHungrige/SlideMob/README.md

 ## ToDos

+### Bugfixes
 - Even though errors are throughn, it says "succsessfully translated" which is false
-- create installable exe
-- extensive tests
+- Change save folder, as it still generates an output folder first into the choosen location
 - Bug updateing language setting.
 The Languagedetector langdetect does get some values at some point he cannot work with.
 So far skipping did not work, probably not skipt far enough ;-!
+- Add a separate Gui field for translation style additions.
+Ottherwise this might be confusing, as internally there are two names, but now only one is used.
+So When adding nfo to the prompt, it will be only used in polishing or translation right now (don't know which one out of my head)

+### Features
+- extensive tests
+- create installable exe
+- Add otion to create a folder in the output location
+- Add option to change the name of the output file
 - Add a feature to run all features after each other and create one finished and translated file.
-- Add a separate Gui field for translation style additions.
 - Add a way to add languages to the config file via an option "custom languages" in the dropdown menu.

 ## License